Zirkonium88/cdk-validator/README.md

 ```

-From this moment on, the evaluation of the deployment against the ``Control Tower rules` is started with every `cdk synth`.
+From this moment on, the evaluation of the deployment against the `Control Tower rules` is started with every `cdk synth` CLI command.

 ### Pull Request Reporting: Integrating Azure DevOps API